 Fisherman's Rib Stitch Pattern

-First you will need to cast on an even number of stitches, then do a setup row consisting of just purl stitches.
+First, you need to cast on an even number of stitches.

 Then do one 'setup row' of purl stitches.
 This row won't be repeated.

 Then follow this pattern repeat for every row:

 Repeat from * until last 2 stitches, then p2

 (Where k1b = a 'knit 1 below' stitch)

 And that's all you do, on every row!